-Below is a brief tutorial about dynamic search ads for beginners to help you get started in this productive marketing space.
+Below is a brief tutorial about Optimize dynamic search ads for beginners to help you get started in this productive marketing space.

 DSAs are advertisements that show based on the content your site has.
 Here’s how it works: Google crawls your website and provides matches to search terms related to your content.

 Next, the landing page and headline are automatically created to match that term.
-This means the search term, ad, and landing page are more related to one another.
+This means the search term, ad, and landing pages are more related to one another.
 The intended result: a higher likelihood the prospect will be motivated to visit your site and purchase.

 Creating Dynamic Search Ads – Step By Step